Causal evidence for social group sizes from Wikipedia editing data: A model of group formation based on mistrust

-To determine the rate of attention for the agents, we follow the guidance offered by the dimensions of work/energy for work done by a pressure or force and the resultant kinetic response.
-Precise details needn't be known to find the rate of temporal evolution as a velocity change from the kinetic work ($1/2mv^2$).
-Given some level of attractive potential for curious agents, the rate of kinetic attachment would be expected to flatten like the square root of work.
+Given any level of attractive potential for curious agents, the rate of kinetic attachment would be expected to flatten like the square root of that potential investment of work.
 From information theory, maximal entropy in a conservative reservoir of agents generates a Boltzmann distribution $\exp(-\beta E)$, where $E$ is a work-energy parameter.
 We don't actually require the number of possible agents to be conserved, as the number is assumed to be essentially infinite.
 A parameter $\beta$ represents the agents' average intolerance for contention `back pressure'.
 Choosing the only dimensionless combination of parameters $\nu \sim \beta(N-1)/\Nav$, where $N-1$ is the group size exerting pressure on a newcomer and $\Nav$ is contention maximum groups scale, we obtain a probability of

 \beq Pr(N) = Pr(\text{attachment}) \CAND Pr(\text{dissipation}) \sim \sqrt{\nu} \times \exp(-\beta \nu). \eeq From this, we can derive an expression for the probability of finding a group of size $N$: \beq \psi(\nu) = \frac{4}{\sqrt\pi}\; \frac{\nu^{\2}\; e^{-\nu}} {\langle N\rangle_{\overline T}}, ~~~~~~\nu = \frac{2\beta(N-1)} {\langle N\rangle_{\overline T}} ~,~ (N > 1). \eeq The broad narrative implied by this result is that new pages are random events (`event one' of an episode).
 These events form a seed that attracts the attentions of others.
 In a group of total size $N$, $N-1$ will be stimulated by the seeding to follow the rising square root rate of kinetic attention.
 This corresponds to `grooming' work in the language of \cite{dunbar1}.
 As the back-pressure arising from inevitable contention in the group rises, innate limitations on agents' capacity for this work drives them away.
 The entropy of the total mixture ensures this is exponential on a large scale.